City deserves 'full cost recovery' from legalization of marijuana: Tory

 Tory made the comment to reporters on Tuesday, one day after finance Minister Bill Morneau announced that 75 per cent of all revenue from the legalized sale of marijuana will go to provinces and territories with the remaining 25 per cent going to Ottawa.

 It remains unclear whether municipalities will receive a chunk of the revenue given to provinces and territories, though Premier Kathleen Wynne did tell reporters on Tuesday that her government will work to pass some of the money off to cities.

-She said that the finalization of a revenue-sharing agreement will allow conversations around the exact breakdown to begin.
+"We need to work with municipalities to understand what their costs are going to be, what our costs are going to be, and now we will do that work within this context of this sharing framework," Wynne said.

+Under the funding formula announced Monday, the federal government will receive up to $100 million in tax revenue with all excess revenue over and above that amount also going to the provinces and territories.

-Meanwhile, Tory said that while he is “gratified” that there is “at least some recognition of the needs of municipalities,” the city must recover all costs from the legalization of the drug.
+Tory said that while he is “gratified” that there is “at least some recognition of the needs of municipalities,” the city must recover all costs from the legalization of the drug.

 “I have never said that I want a specific percentage.
 What the people of Toronto deserve and the government of Toronto deserves is full cost recovery of all the costs that will be put to policing this, to dealing with public health aspects and to dealing with zoning and other requirements,” Tory said.
 “I don’t think property taxpayers should be bearing those costs alone.
 I don’t think they should be bearing it at all actually.”